 Private Property Owners

-Overgrown bushes blocking a driver’s view?
 A dangerous condition on private property can sometimes be a factor in an accident, making the property owner liable for failing to maintain their property safely.
+Overgrown bushes blocking a driver’s view is just one example.

 Liability in the Accident

-An uninsured driver can complicate things.
+An uninsured driver can complicate a personal injury case.
 Your own uninsured/underinsured motorist coverage becomes critical in these situations, offering a vital layer of protection when the at-fault driver lacks sufficient insurance.

 Insurance Coverage of the Other Driver